Are you and your family living in or close to Aarhus? We have gathered a list of family friendly activities in the area.

 There are pleanty of green places around Aarhus, which provide many possibilities for enjoying nature while taking a walk, hiking, running, building hideouts, or cycling.
 You can also enjoy a good picnic in the beautiful surroundings with family or friends.
 Follow the link here to find a list of the forests around Aarhus.

-Music Saturday is a recurring event for families with kids that would like to sing, play instruments, and have fun together.
+Music Saturday is a recurring event for families with kids that would like to sing, play instruments and have fun together.
 It is a time for being present and together with your child.
-The music and the fellowship is the focus of a safe and playful frame.
-The point of departure is the age of the kids and what they are able to do, while they are also challenged in order to develop their musicality, motor skills, language ability, and social adeptness with other kids and adults.
+The music and the fellowship is the focus of a safe and playful frame at Aarhus Music School.

-In the park at Læssøesgades Skole, a party takes place with music, skateboard and scooter shows.
+Aarhus Skate Scene is loctated in the park at Læssøesgades Skole.
 Everyone can have a try at the new facility, which is 1,900 sq. metres big!
-The official opening is from 15:00-17:00 at Læssøesgade 24, 8000 Aarhus C. – It will continue to be the school yard during the day, but turns into a skate park after school hours and until 22:00, when the lights are switched off.
+It will continue to be the school yard during the day, but turns into a skate park after school hours and until 22:00, when the lights are switched off.
 All free of charge.